taoteh1221/Open_Crypto_Tracker/README.txt

 When the auto-install is completed, it will display addresses / logins to access the app (write these down / save them for future use).

+SEE /DOCUMENTATION-ETC/RASPBERRY-PI-SECURITY.txt for additional setup related to securing your Raspberry Pi (disabling bluetooth, etc).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Manual installation: